Topdev0706/Blockchain-Bitcoin-/README.md

 # qfactom
 kdb+ API library designed to interact with the Factom blockchain via the factomd client REST API and factom wallet REST API.
-For usage instructions see [wiki](https://github.com/jlucid/qfactom/wiki) pages.
+For install and usage instructions see [wiki](https://github.com/jlucid/qfactom/wiki) pages.
 Combining the speed of kdb+ with the scalability and security of factom enables millions of records to be secured quickly and safely on the Bitcoin blockchain.